Interstate 285 (Georgia): Future

 Since the 1970s, GDOT has planned an outer loop, which would be a roughly 230 mi circumferential loop around the Atlanta metropolitan area.
 Under Governor Sonny Perdue, the plans were dropped from the Regional Transportation Plan, in favor of the expansion of the rural state road network outside of Atlanta.
 The state will instead widen portions of SR 20 north of the Atlanta metropolitan area, along a similar alignment to the Northern Arc.

 GDOT broke ground in November 2017 on major improvements to the I-285/SR 400 interchange.
 The project includes collector–distributor roads along I-285 and SR 400, the addition of a diverging diamond interchange at SR 400 and Abernathy Road, and new flyover ramps.
-The project was expected to cost $800 million.
-But it instead costed about $1.1 billion.
-Construction was expected to be complete in late 2020, but due to major problems and the COVID-19 pandemic, it was instead finished in June 2024.
+The project was expected to cost $800 million, the final cost was $1.1 billion.
+Construction was expected to be complete in late 2020, but due to major problems and the COVID-19 pandemic, it was finished in June 2024.

 In January 2016, Governor Nathan Deal announced the major mobility investment program (MMIP), a collection of megaprojects planned around the state.
 The program includes the addition of express lanes on I-285 from I-20 (exit 10) across the north end of Atlanta to I-20 (exit 46).
 The program also includes reconstructing the interchanges with I-20.

 The MMIP will construct two express lanes in each direction between Paces Ferry Road (mile 19) and Henderson Road (mile 35).
 This segment includes the addition of express lanes through major interchanges with I-75, SR 400, and I-85.
 Other projects will construct one express lane in each direction between I-20 (exit 10) and Paces Ferry Road, and from Henderson Road to I-20 (exit 46).
 The completion of all express lanes is planned in 2032.

-On July 31, 2012, metro-area voters rejected the T-special-purpose local-option sales tax comprehensive transportation plan that was to be funded by an additional one-percent sales tax over a 10-year period.
+On July 31, 2012, metro-area voters rejected the T-special-purpose local-option sales tax (T-SPLOST) comprehensive transportation plan that was to be funded by an additional one-percent sales tax over a 10-year period.
 Among the projects included in the plan was a new exit on I-285 at Greenbriar Parkway on the southwest side of Atlanta (between present exits 2 and 5), as well as major reconstruction of interchanges at exits 27 (US 19/SR 400), 10 (I-20 west of Atlanta), and 33 (I-85 northeast of Atlanta).